Appearance

 Settings Inheritance

 You do not configure every channel from scratch.
 TTMT resolves the settings for each trade from just two places: the config profile attached to the channel, if any, and your settings for the account that channel trades on.
-The profile sits on top — whatever it leaves blank falls through to your account settings.
+The profile sits on top — every field it leaves on "inherit" falls through to your account settings.

 The two layers

-Every setting resolves the same way: the config profile's value, or else your account setting.
+Every setting resolves the same way: the config profile's value if it overrides that field, or else your account setting.

 - Layer 1 (top): the config profile assigned to this channel for this account.
 Any field the profile leaves on "inherit" falls through to the layer below.